 REI Co-op Magma 850

-The Magma 850 is another example of REI offering good quality at a reasonable price.
-It retails for $189 but seems to be on sale a lot as low as $93.
-Despite its low cost, It's one of only two jackets in our test to use high-quality 850 down.
-It's the lightest jacket with a convenient internal chest pocket for a phone.
-The downside: there is no hood option and we didn't appreciate the boxy belly fit (but some body types might).
+The Magma 850 is another example of REI offering a good quality product at a reasonable price.
+It retails for $189 but seems to be on sale quite a bit.
+Despite its low cost, it's one of only two jackets in our test group to use high-quality 850-fill down.
+That gave it a lot of warmth for the weight, but it was on the thin site overall and not the warmest option.
+We preferred instead to use it as part of a layering system on cold days.

 No hood available